thomhurst/AllOf/README.md

 }
 ```

-4. Call `AllOf.OnEach().SomeMethod()` amd it'll call the same method in all of the different implementations.
+4. Call `AllOf.OnEach().SomeMethod()` and it'll call the same method in all of the different implementations.
 This handles asynchronous Tasks as well as Synchronous tasks, so no loop or Task handling.

 ```csharp
 _myInterfaces.OnEach().DoSomething();